Create a RAG Application

 - the API Gateway service, that will be used to expose the endpoints to reach the frontend application and communicate with the service.

-Furthermore, we will install the API Documentation Aggregator application and the API Portal from the templates.
-These will enable us to easily send HTTP requests to the AI RAG Template service to store additional documents in a database in a way that can be used by the service to answer questions.
+Furthermore, you will install the API Documentation Aggregator application and the API Portal from the templates.
+These will enable us to easily send HTTP requests to the RAG Chatbot API service to store additional documents in a database in a way that can be used by the service to answer questions.

 The prerequisites for this tutorial are as follows: